borischen0203/UoB-project/Group project/README.md

 # Chat room

-This small team project aimed to make a chat room
+This is a small team project aimed to make a chat room

 The user should be able to:
 1. Login to the server using a username and password.